aspose-3d/Aspose.3D-API-References/english/net/aspose.threed.animation/animationnode/findbindpoint/_index.md

 ---
 ## AnimationNode.FindBindPoint method

-Finds the bind point by name.
+Finds the bind point by target and name.

 ```csharp
 public BindPoint FindBindPoint(A3DObject target, string name)